This post may contain affiliate links.

 The dish has many different names.
 Fry up is by far the most common alternative, although the Welsh, Scots and Irish would name it after them with Northern Island calling it an Ulster breakfast or fry up.
-Sunday or country breakfast is another name it goes by in the US.
+Sunday or country breakfast is another name this meal goes by in the US.

 What’s in a Full English Breakfast?